 Faxes are used widely for invoices and other types of documents that need to be signed.
 A good fax alternative helps you do this pretty quickly.
 Even with a fax machine, you just need a pen at hand to sign and send back the document.

-With an online fax service, you can simply upload a digitized version of your signature, and then you can sign and send back incoming faxes with the push of a button.
+With an online fax service, you can use a digital fax signature.
+Simply upload a digitized version of your signature, and then you can sign and send back incoming faxes with the push of a button.

 Many offices prefer to use faxing because you get an immediate confirmation once your fax has been received and printed by another fax machine.
 A fax machine does this by printing a confirmation page, while an online fax service sends you a confirmation email with all the details of the facsimile transmission.